mu-tao/safe-transfer/README.md

 It is possible that a number of wallets that were actively using the Bittensor CLI at that time were compromised by the attack.

-This repository is designed to help those users (compromised by the attack).
-These users will create a `safe_transfer` transaction--a legitimately signed transfer transaction from their potentially compromised wallet.
+This repository is designed to help those users (compromised by the attack) <it is opt in, you do not need to do this> These users will create a `safe_transfer` transaction--a legitimately signed transfer transaction from their potentially compromised wallet.
 This `safe_transfer` trasaction will then be hand-carried by the OTF across the chain firewall and allowed to execute on the Bittensor Finney network (mainnet).

 Some of the wallets making these `safe_transfer` transactions could be compromised themselves, and therefore the attacker could create legitimate transactions which we (OTF) would not be able to discern.
 To mitigate this risk OTF will run a process to filter and arbitrate between malicious transactions and those submitted by their previous owners.
 For details on this process, please refer to the [Arbitration Process](#step-5-arbitration-process) section at the bottom of this document.